 Methamphetamine use results in tolerance to the pleasurable effects of this substance, causing an abuser to need higher doses of the drug in order to get the desired effect.
 After a prolonged period of time, an individual will become addicted and perhaps dependent on this substance.
 Everything in their life now revolves around their next high.

-Why Seek Methamphetamine Treatment at Cascade Behavioral Health?
+Why Seek Methamphetamine Treatment at Cascade Behavioral Health Hospital

 Methamphetamines will not only adversely affect your health, but will cause destruction in every area of your life.
 Meth can cause a number of cardiovascular problems such as irregular heartbeat and increased blood pressure.
 Chronic abusers may experience anxiety, insomnia, confusion, mood disturbances, and violent behavior.
 There can also be a number of psychotic symptoms that develop, such as paranoia, hallucinations, or delusions.
 These can last for months or years after an individual has quit using.
 Meth can be a dangerous, unpredictable, and lethal drug.
 Without proper treatment the effects will only get worse over time.

-At Cascade, we understand how scared you may be about deciding to enter a rehab program.
+At our treatment center, we understand how scared you may be about deciding to seek care at a hospital.
 We know that the idea of facing withdrawal symptoms or opening up about the feelings you have been masking with your addiction can be overwhelming.
 Additionally, you may feel as if you are going to be judged for your addiction behavior and looked down upon for letting this get so out of hand.
-The compassionate staff at Cascade is not here to judge you, we are here to make you feel safe and understood while you work to get your life back.
+The compassionate staff at Cascade Behavioral Health Hospital is not here to judge you, we are here to make you feel safe and understood while you work to get your life back.

-Our substance abuse programs offer a variety of treatment options that will allow us to design a care plan that is tailored to your specific needs.
+Our meth abuse care offers a variety of treatment options that will allow us to design a care plan that is tailored to your specific needs.
 Your entire treatment team will make it a priority to get to know you and your family on a personal level.
 Our leading healthcare experts are truly dedicated to your overall wellbeing and your recovery process.

 Our Philosophy and Benefits

-At Cascade, we work hard to provide every man and woman who walks through our doors with optimized mental health treatment.
-Our substance abuse programs provide each patient with initial stabilization, a variety of therapeutic methods, and a number of experiential programs designed to treat the whole person.
-Upon arrival at our rehab program you will first undergo a comprehensive medical and psychological assessment, which will help our staff determine your treatment needs.
+As one of the best treatment centers for meth abuse near Seattle, we work hard to provide every man and woman who walks through our doors with optimized mental health treatment.
+Our meth addiction treatment provides each patient with initial stabilization, a variety of therapeutic methods, and a number of experiential programs designed to treat the whole person.
+Upon arrival at our hospital, you will first undergo a comprehensive medical and psychological assessment, which will help our staff determine your treatment needs.
 The results of this assessment will be used to create your treatment plan.
 Some additional methods we use may include:

 Cognitive Behavioral Therapy: This technique is used to help patients identify their negative thoughts that may have in some way added to the development of their meth addiction.
 Once these thoughts have been identified, you can then work on replacing them with more positive ways of thinking, which can in turn help alter your behavior for the better.